-88. Specific requirements for issuance of powered-lift category rating
+90. Specific requirements for issuance of powered-lift category rating

-- (1) The applicant shall complete not less than 1 500 hours of flight time as a pilot of powered-lifts. - (2) The applicant shall complete in powered-lifts not less than- - (a) 250 hours, either as pilot-in-command, or made up of not less than 70 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (b) 100 hours of cross-country flight time, of which not less than 50 hours should be as pilot-in-command or as pilotin-command under supervision; - (c) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - (d) 25 hours of night flight as pilot-in-command or as co-pilot. - (3) Where the applicant has flight time as a pilot of aircraft in other categories, the Authority should determine whether such experience is acceptable and, if so, the extent to which the flight time requirements of regulation 88 could be reduced accordingly. - (4) The applicant shall receive dual flight instruction- - (a) required in regulation 72(2) for the issue of the commercial pilot license; and - (b) required in regulation 105 for the issue of the instrument rating.
+(1) The applicant shall complete not less than 1 500 hours of flight time as a pilot of powered-lifts.

+(2) The applicant shall complete in powered-lifts not less than-

+- (a) 250 hours, either as pilot-in-command, or made up of not less than 70 hours as pilot-in-command and the necessary additional flight time as pilot-in-command under supervision; - (b) 100 hours of cross-country flight time, of which not less than 50 hours should be as pilot-in-command or as pilotin-command under supervision; - (c) 75 hours of instrument time, of which not more than 30 hours may be instrument ground time; and - (d) 25 hours of night flight as pilot-in-command or as co-pilot.

+(3) An applicant who has flight time as a pilot of aircraft in other categories, shall, notwithstanding the requirement of sub-regulation (1) be credited with flight time from the said category by the Authority as prescribed in the applicable technical guidance material provided that the credited time does not exceed 50%.

+- (4) The applicant shall receive dual flight instruction- - (a) required in regulation 72(2) for the issue of the commercial pilot license; and